 Quadrangle ACEG

-Figure description: the rectangles have one vertex D in common.
-Rectangle ABCD has twice as long sides as DEFG.
-All sides are either parallel or perpendicular.
+Figure description: the two rectangles share vertex D. Rectangle ABCD has sides twice as long as those of DEFG.
+All sides are either parallel or perpendicular to each other.

-Figure description: the rectangles have one vertex D in common.
-Rectangle ABCD has twice as long sides as DEFG.
-All sides are either parallel or perpendicular.
+Figure description: the two rectangles share vertex D. Rectangle ABCD has sides twice as long as those of DEFG.
+All sides are either parallel or perpendicular to each other.

 Final Answer: